These Regulations on Degrees enter into force on 1 January 2017.

 The starting point for planning instruction is a comprehensive view of education.
 Systematic work in curriculum design is the most important method to ensure and develop the quality of instruction, learning and competencies.
 A competency-based curriculum is a tool for designing instruction and courses, as well as for study planning and for academic advising and student counselling.
 With the help of a curriculum, education is formed into a target-oriented entity, from which redundancies in the courses are removed.
 The curriculum is also used to demonstrate interconnections between different courses and modules.
 Additionally, a curriculum includes essential information pertaining to courses, academic advising and student counselling, students’ personal study plans and the smooth progress of studies, as well as to skills assessment and registering completed coursework, theses etc.

-Management boards are to approve their school’s curricula for the coming academic year before the end of February, and the teaching schedules for the coming academic year before the end of April.
+Councils are to approve their faculty’s curricula for the coming academic year before the end of February, and the teaching schedules for the coming academic year before the end of April.

-Any course units in a school’s curricula that can be offered as Open University courses during the time period covered by the curricula are approved by the school’s management board.
+Any course units in a faculty’s curricula that can be offered as Open University courses during the time period covered by the curricula are approved by the faculty council.

-The management boards approve the Open University courses.
-The schools are responsible for organising Open University courses in cooperation with Study Services.
+The faculty councils approve the Open University courses.
+The faculties are responsible for organising Open University courses in cooperation with Study Services.

 Class sizes are determined in a way that enables students to take the courses needed to complete their degree programme and to progress in their studies without interruption, as described in section 16(2) above.
 Classes are sized to provide as many as possible of the students referred to in section 17 above with the opportunity to take the courses in question.